Landlords Squeeze Stonewall Just in Time for Pride

 But hours after Haaland called the monument “an incredible reminder about the struggle the LGBTQ+ community across the country and globe face just to be treated fairly, love who they want to love, and live their truth,” the owners of 51 Christopher Street told Pride Live that they had one week to sign a long-term lease.

-Talks for securing a long-term lease for the space, which included state and local officials, architects, historians, community leaders and the National Park Service, had looked like they were nearing a successful conclusion.
+Talks for securing a long-term lease for the space included state and local officials, architects, historians, community leaders, and the National Park Service, and looked like they were nearing a successful conclusion.
 But the one-week ticking clock—a not-uncommon tactic in the bloodsport that is New York commercial real estate—could permanently thwart plans to recognize the Stonewall Inn’s pivotal role in queer history.

 “During the economic crisis caused by the pandemic, we learned how precarious the history of our movement is,” said philanthropist Tim Gill, whose eponymous foundation has granted more than half a billion dollars to LGBT causes.
 During the Obama administration, Gill worked with the Department of the Interior to identify key locations in LGBT history in America, an effort that culminated with the creation of the Stonewall National Monument in 2016.

-Gill, who called the National Park Service “a steadfast partner” in creating and protecting the monument, laid the blame for the impasse at the historical quirk that many important LGBT historical spaces are held in private hands, and are therefore seen as potentially lucrative bargaining chips in negotiations over locations of extreme historical and sentimental value to the community.
+Gill, who called the National Park Service “a steadfast partner” in creating and protecting the monument, blamed the impasse at the historical site on the fact that many important LGBT historical spaces are held in private hands, and are therefore seen as potentially lucrative bargaining chips in negotiations over locations of extreme historical and sentimental value to the community.
 National monuments often rely on “friends of” groups rather than federal funding, unlike national parks, which means that the building’s owners are squeezing a nonprofit and its supporters—not the federal government.

 The original Stonewall Inn was a mob-run bar in the late 1960s, one of a number of such establishments in the West Village that were popular with gay men and transgender people—and were equally popular spots for raids by the New York Police Department.
 Typically, law enforcement would only arrest patrons who weren’t carrying identification or who had danced with one of the undercover officers masquerading as fellow patrons.